timvieira/justified-variables/README.md

 ugly pairings, such as `open/close`, `alpha/beta`, `vertex/edge`.
 Let's see more of `open/shut`, `node/edge`, `push/pull`!

+These typographic constraints can make coding feel like a crossword puzzle.

 `justified variables` are clusters of related words of the same length (`justified` in fixed-width font).
 We're particularly interested in word clusters with contrasting meanings, part-whole, antonyms, and frequently